Here are seven ways to refresh your resume if you're seeking a career change.

 Applicants with multiple job roles don't need to list a full description and bullet points for each position.
 Your current role is the one that should have the longest description and detail your responsibilities and achievements.
 If your most recent role isn't relevant to your current job goals, you can limit this information and highlight the areas that are more applicable.
 Your resume should paint a chronological picture of your work history and advancement with the most significant information listed at the top.

 7. The “Education” section is at the end of the resume

-If you’re considering a career change, then you’re probably beyond an entry-level resume which typically places education more closely to the top.
-For mid-level professionals and above, move your education section to the end.
-Although your educational background is still important, it’s not as big of a selling point as your skills and experience in the workforce.
+If you're considering a career change, then you're probably beyond an entry-level resume which typically places education more closely to the top.
+Resumes for mid-level professionals and above, move your education section to the end.
+Although your educational background is still important, it's not as big of a selling point as your skills and experience in the workforce.

 A career change can be an exciting time, but you want to make sure you're well prepared to enter a new industry by updating your resume.
 Sell your skills and soar to the top of recruiting lists by addressing each of these seven points.
 Once your resume is more reflective of your future goals in the industry you desire, the easier it will be to match you with potential job opportunities that meet your career aspirations.